Nauder/floowandereeze-and-modding-etl/README.md

 The only mandatory configuration is the **game_path**, the rest come with default values that should be appropriate for most cases.

+## CI/CD

+This project uses GitHub Actions for continuous integration and code quality checks:

+- **Pylint**: Runs on every push and pull request to the main branch to ensure code quality and catch potential errors.
+The check requires a minimum score of 9/10.
+- **Black**: Runs on every push and pull request to the main branch to enforce consistent code formatting across the project.

 ## License